TrueBlocks/trueblocks-core/test/gold/tools/whereBlock/whereBlock_README.txt

 `Notes:`

-- You may customize the location of your cache in the file ~/.quickBlocks/quickBlocks.toml.
+- Customize the location of the cache in the configuration file ~/.quickBlocks/quickBlocks.toml.